Time and Frequency Offset Estimation and Intercarrier Interference Cancellation for AFDM Systems: Introduction

 \section{Introduction}

 The sixth-generation (6G) wireless networks are expected to achieve reliable, energy-efficient, and wide coverage communications in high mobility scenarios \cite{6G_IMT2030}.
-The high-speed relative motion between transceivers causes Doppler spread effect, leading to doubly dispersive (time-varying multipath) channels \cite{6GOTFS_Weijie_2023}.
-Over these channels, classical multicarrier systems, e.g., the widely employed orthogonal frequency division multiplexing (OFDM), experience substantial performance deterioration caused by intercarrier interference (ICI) \cite{OFDM_Survey}, since the orthogonality between subcarriers is destroyed due to Doppler shifts.
-Against this background, designing new waveform and modulation schemes to achieve reliable communications in high-speed environments becomes urgent \cite{5G_HighSpeedScenario}.
+The high-speed relative motion between transceivers causes the Doppler spread effect, leading to doubly dispersive (time-varying multipath) channels \cite{6GOTFS_Weijie_2023}.
+Over these channels, classical multicarrier systems, e.g., the widely employed orthogonal frequency division multiplexing (OFDM), experience substantial performance deterioration caused by intercarrier interference (ICI) \cite{OFDM_Survey}, since Doppler shifts destroy the orthogonality between subcarriers.
+Against this background, it is urgent to design new waveforms and modulation schemes for achieving reliable communications in high-speed environments \cite{5G_HighSpeedScenario}.

-To cope with the frequency dispersion caused by Doppler shifts in doubly dispersive channels, the orthogonal time-frequency space (OTFS) waveform was proposed to multiplex symbols in the delay-Doppler (DD) domain by symplectic finite Fourier transform \cite{OTFS_first_2017,OTFS_TimeFrequencySynchronization_Bayat}.
+To cope with the frequency dispersion caused by Doppler shifts in doubly dispersive channels, orthogonal time-frequency space (OTFS) was proposed to multiplex symbols in the delay-Doppler (DD) domain by the symplectic finite Fourier transform \cite{OTFS_first_2017,OTFS_TimeFrequencySynchronization_Bayat}.
 The OTFS is a two-dimensional modulation scheme enabling a sparse and stable channel representation in the DD domain.
-Therefore, it is resilient to the time-varying channel effects \cite{OTFS_InterferenceCancellation}.
+Therefore, it is resilient to time-varying channel effects \cite{OTFS_InterferenceCancellation}.
 Meanwhile, orthogonal chirp-division multiplexing (OCDM) was proposed as a chirp-based multicarrier waveform \cite{OCDM_first_2016,OCDM_PerformanceAnalysis_2021}, where chirps are complex exponentials with linearly varying instantaneous frequencies.
-OCDM symbols span the whole bandwidth, such that OCDM systems can collect partial multipath diversity for frequency selective channels, which outperforms OFDM systems \cite{OCDM_PerformanceAnalysis_2021}.
-However, OCDM cannot maximize the diversity in doubly selective channels \cite{Bemani_AFDM_21ICC}.
+OCDM symbols span the whole bandwidth, such that OCDM systems can collect partial multipath diversity for frequency selective channels, thus outperforming OFDM systems \cite{OCDM_PerformanceAnalysis_2021}.
+However, the OCDM waveform cannot maximize the diversity in doubly selective channels \cite{Bemani_AFDM_21ICC}.